Gerald FitzGerald, 9th Earl of Kildare: Biography

 The same year, to the joy of his retainers, he was permitted to return to Ireland with Skeffington, the new Lord-Deputy.
 On his arrival he marched against the O'Tooles to punish them for ravages on his tenantry in his absence, and then accompanied the Deputy against the O'Donnells.
 The friendship between the Deputy and Earl did not last long, and they sent letters and messages to the King accusing each other.
 The Deputy, as might be expected, was supported by the Butlers.

 Nevertheless, the Earl appears to have cleared himself, and to have been appointed to succeed Skeffington as Lord Deputy under the Duke of Richmond, who had been granted the office of Lord-Lieutenant of Ireland.
 Landing at Dublin in this capacity, in August 1532, Kildare was received with great acclamation.
 But lengthened peace appeared impossible.
 He insulted Skeffington, degraded John Alen, Archbishop of Dublin, wasted the territories of the Butlers, and was accused of forming alliances with the native chiefs.
 In 1533, the council reported to the King that such was the animosity between the Earls of Kildare and Ormond that peace was out of the question so long as either of them was Lord Deputy.

 Death

 At this period, Kildare had partially lost the use of his limbs and his speech, in consequence of a gunshot wound received in an attack upon the O'Carrolls at Birr.
 He was again summoned to court; and in February 1534, at a council at Drogheda, in an affecting speech, he nominated his son Thomas, Lord Offaly, as Vice-Deputy, and then, embracing him and the lords of the council, set sail for England.

-On his arrival in London he was arraigned on several charges, and was committed to the Tower, where he died "of grief" on 2 September 1534, on hearing of his son's rebellion, and perusing the excommunication launched against him.
+On his arrival in London he was arraigned on several charges, and was committed to the Tower.
+False rumors that he had been executed reached Ireland, sparking his son Thomas to impetuously commence a revolt against English rule.
+On hearing of his son's rebellion, and perusing the excommunication launched against him, he died "of grief" in the Tower on 2 September 1534.
 He was buried in the Chapel Royal of St Peter ad Vincula in the Tower.